Grench6/ISL/README.md

 @imgbtn = "C:\Users\User\Imagenes\imgbtn.png"
 click(imgbtn)
 ```
 The special char ***@*** is used to declare a **resouce**, which are variables that can hold images.
-In order to load an image you must choose a resouce identifier and specify a full path to where the image is located. **Resources must be declared at the very begining of the script and before anything else**, otherwise the compiler will throw an exception.
+In order to load an image you must choose a resouce identifier and specify a full path to where the image is located. **Resources must be declared at the very begining of the script, before anything else**, otherwise the compiler will throw an exception.

-The function ***click(resource)*** will take a screenshot, and the search on it for the resource specified which is, in this case, the image of a button of a program.
-Once the program finds its position, it will be clicked.
+The function ***click(resource)*** will take a screenshot, and then search on it for the resource specified (which is, in this case, imgbtn).
+Once the program finds its position, those coordinates will be clicked.
 If the resource was not present in the screenshot, the program will not click anything and the execution of the script will continue to the nex line.

 ---
 ```Python